 Getting enough quality sleep can help reduce hunger and protect against weight gain.
 Several studies also link short sleep (less than 6 hours per night) with up to a 55% higher risk of obesity!!

-So make sure that you get around 7 hours of sleep per night; definitely no less than 6 on a regular basis!
+So, be sure to prioritise your shut eye and aim for around 7 hours of sleep per night; definitely no less than 6 on a regular basis!
 I know that this can be hard, but you need to do whatever you can do ensure you develop a healthy sleep pattern.

 These are only a few of the things that you can do to help you in your weight loss efforts.
 They are extremely effective if you use them all in conjunction with one another and adopt a healthy lifestyle.

-Want to follow a plan to help you lose weight without the hunger - all guess work taken out?
+Want to follow a plan to help you lose weight without the hunger with all guesswork taken out?
 Check out my 3 Week Body Reset Plan.